-We describe and compare two complementary techniques that we habitually use to image ferromagnetic and ferroelectric materials with sub-micron spatial resolutions (typically 50 nm, at best 10 nm).
-The first technique is variable-temperature PhotoEmission Electron Microscopy with magnetic/antiferromagnetic/polar contrast from circularly/linearly polarized incident X-rays (XPEEM).
-The second technique is Magnetic Force Microscopy (MFM).
-Focussing mainly on our own work, but not exclusively, we present published/unpublished XPEEM and MFM images of ferroic domains and complex magnetic textures (involving vortices and phase separation).
+The authors describe and compare two complementary techniques that are habitually used to image ferromagnetic and ferroelectric materials with submicron spatial resolutions (typically 50 nm, at best 10 nm).
+The first technique is variable-temperature photoemission electron microscopy with magnetic/ antiferromagnetic/polar contrast from circularly/linearly polarized incident X-rays (XPEEM).
+The second technique is magnetic force microscopy (MFM).
+Focusing mainly on the authors' own work, but not exclusively, published/ unpublished XPEEM and MFM images of ferroic domains and complex magnetic textures (involving vortices and phase separation) are presented.
 Highlights include the use of two XPEEM images to create 2D vector maps of in-plane (IP) magnetization, and the use of imaging to detect electrically driven local reversals of magnetization.
-Our brief and simple descriptions of XPEEM and MFM should be useful for beginners seeking to employ these techniques in order to understand and harness ferroic materials.
+The brief and simple descriptions of XPEEM and MFM should be useful for beginners seeking to employ these techniques in order to understand and harness ferroic materials.

-1. Imaging ferroic inhomogeneity
+1. Imaging Ferroic Inhomogeneity

-Spatial variations of magnetic and polar order can be exploited in the design of spintronic, ferroelectric and magnetoelectric devices that store, process and read information [1-5].
-However, scientific interest alone provides sufficient reason for imaging these types of spatial variation.
-The spatial variations of order parameter could arise in any samples with structural/chemical inhomogeneity [6,7], in large samples due to the formation of ferroic domains [1,8], in small samples due to defects and boundaries [9], and in thin-film multilayers that support topological defects of magnetic [10-12] and polar [13,14] order.
-Topological defects include skyrmions and vortices (5-100 nm in diameter), which can be electrically/magnetically manipulated, and used to carry topologically protected information in memory and logic devices [15,16].
+Spatial variations of magnetic and polar order can be exploited in the design of spintronic, ferroelectric, and magnetoelectric devices that store, process and read information.[1-5] However, scientific interest alone provides sufficient reason for imaging these types of spatial variation.
+The spatial variations of order parameter could arise in any samples with structural/chemical inhomogeneity,[6,7] in large samples due to the formation of ferroic domains,[1,8] in small samples due to defects and boundaries,[9] and in thin-film multilayers that support topological defects of